Install Project Quay Using Podman on Oracle Linux

 Login Succeeded!

-6. Return to the browser window and navigate to the Repository Tags section of the previously created user-1/test01 repository, the 'tagged' image is listed.
+5. Switch to the open browser and navigate to the Repository Tags section of the user-1/test01 repository.

 pgadmin-login